openstack/networking-bagpipe/doc/source/bagpipe-bgp.rst

 drivers.

 Note also that, assuming that VMs are behind these tap interfaces, these VMs will need to have proper IP configuration.
-When BaGPipe BGP is use standalone, no DHCP service is provided, and the IP configuration will have to be static.
+When BaGPipe-BGP is use standalone, no DHCP service is provided, and the IP configuration will have to be static.